-Airbnb is widely available in the country, with private rooms starting at 30 EUR per night.
-For an entire home or apartment, prices start at 40 EUR but generally average almost double that.
+Airbnb is widely available in the country, with private rooms starting at 25 EUR per night (but average double that price when not booked in advance).
+For an entire home or apartment, prices start at 50 EUR but generally average double that.

 Food – Lithuanian cuisine is heavily influenced by traditional rural fare.
 Mushrooms (and other foraged foods), beetroot soup, smoked sausages, and herring are all common staples.
 Pickled foods and potatoes are also super popular.
 Be sure to try cepelinai, the national dish, which are dumplings made from potatoes with a bacon sauce and sour cream.
 Potato pancakes and fried cheese curd are two other popular dishes to keep an eye out for as well.

-When eating out, expect to pay 7 EUR for an inexpensive meal of local cuisine.
-Fast food (think McDonald’s) costs around 5 EUR for a combo meal.
-A pizza costs between 7-9 EUR.
-For Thai or Chinese food, expect to pay between 7-12 EUR for a main course.
+When eating out, expect to pay around 8 EUR for an inexpensive meal of local cuisine.
+Fast food (think McDonald’s) costs around 6 EUR for a combo meal.
+A pizza costs between 7-10 EUR.
+For Thai or Chinese food, expect to pay between 8-13 EUR for a main course.

 Expect to pay around 3.50 EUR for a beer.
 A latte or cappuccino costs around 2.50 EUR while a bottle of water costs 1.25 EUR.